Brooklyn Medical Malpractice Lawyer

 Can I Sue a Hospital for Malpractice?

 Yes.
 Hospitals can be liable if they fail to hire competent staff, maintain equipment, or follow safety protocols.
-For example, employing a negligent or poorly trained provider that causes harm can result in hospital liability.
+For example, employing a negligent or poorly trained provider who causes harm can result in hospital liability.

 What Damages Can I Recover in a Medical Malpractice Claim?